atgreen/ggx/README.md

 Preamble to the github Edition
 ------------------------------

-The text below originally came from a series of daily blog posts I wrote about porting the GNU Toolchain to a new target.
-The original blog site is down, so I have collected the contents of the articles and have posted them here along with all source patches.
-In retrospect, some of the original thinking behind this project seems naive, however the end result was an interesting and useful project that I hope others may learn from.
+The text below was originally written for a series of daily blog posts I wrote in 2008 about porting the GNU Toolchain to a new target.
+The old blog site is down, so I have collected and re-hosted the articles here at github with all of the original source patches.

+In retrospect, some of the original thinking behind this project was naive, however the end result was an interesting and useful project that I hope others may learn from.